-Amid so much change, a retailer's ability to adapt is paramount to its ability to survive-let alone thrive.
+Amid so much change, the ability to adapt is paramount to being able to survive-let alone thrive.
 Yet adaptability is challenged by monolithic enterprise resource planning (ERP) systems.
-"In many cases, retail ERP systems are old and disparate, cobbling together a lot of different point solutions," says Karen Schreiber, principal/partner at KPMG.
+"In many cases, hospitality ERP systems are old and disparate, cobbling together a lot of different point solutions," says Karen Schreiber, principal/partner at KPMG.
 Rather than delivering a one-size-fits-all solution, these brittle systems tend to be resource intensive and require customizations and upgrades to stay current.

-In many cases, retail ERP systems are old and disparate, cobbling together a lot of different point solutions.
+In many cases, hospitality ERP systems are old and disparate, cobbling together a lot of different point solutions.

+Karen Schreiber

-Karen Schreiber Principal/Partner, KPMG
+Principal/Partner, KPMG

-"The world is changing, and retail is changing, and we're seeing more desire for systems that drive greater analytics and insights," says Schreiber.
-"Retailers are having to quickly figure out how to get on board with the back-office technology advancements they haven't taken advantage of over the last 10-plus years so as not to be left behind."
+"The world is changing, and hospitality is changing, and we're seeing more desire for systems that drive greater analytics and insights," says Schreiber.
+"Hospitality leaders are having to quickly figure out how to get on board with the technology advancements they haven't taken advantage of over the last 10-plus years so as not to be left behind."

-To maximize both adaptability and analytics, retailers need a platform that seamlessly integrates middle- and back-office systems, while providing more flexibility and freedom to choose best-in-class applications.
-Retailers need what some organizations call a composable ERP and others call an enterprise management cloud solution.
+To maximize both adaptability and analytics, hospitality organizations need a platform that seamlessly integrates front- and back-office systems, while providing more flexibility and freedom to choose best-in-class applications.
+They need what some organizations call a composable ERP and what others call an enterprise management cloud solution.

-While both legacy ERPs and their modern alternatives target core business functions such as finance and human resources, the latter is built with adaptability at its core.
+While both legacy ERPs and their modern alternatives target core business functions such as finance and human resources, the latter are built with adaptability at their core.
 Highly flexible and configurable, a composable ERP can evolve over time, adding new best-of-breed applications as they emerge and removing outdated solutions-without disrupting the business.

-An agile data architecture allows retailers to seamlessly integrate with other systems without compromising data security or privacy.
+An agile data architecture allows hospitality businesses to seamlessly integrate with other systems without compromising data security or privacy.
 And because cloud-native solutions are built on a common data core, they're better able to leverage automation and machine learning to drive stronger value creation versus value tracking.

 "ERPs cannot keep up with the ever-changing nature of business," says Joe Wilson, CTO, Americas, Workday.
 Wilson points out that ERPs date back to the 1960s-what has changed since then?
-For retailers, almost everything.
-Yet legacy systems haven't fundamentally evolved, despite the "lift and shift" strategy some retailers have used to move on-site systems to the cloud.
+For hospitality, almost everything.
+Yet legacy systems haven't fundamentally evolved, despite the "lift and shift" strategy some organizations have used to move on-site systems to the cloud.
 As Wilson says, "Unlike classic cars or fine wines, ERPs do not get better with age."

-A legacy ERP forces retailers to play by its rules; a composable ERP plays well with others.
-Retailers that make the shift to a modern solution will be better positioned to adapt as business changes-now and into the future.
-Following are five considerations that are driving more retailers to rethink their enterprise management strategies.
+A legacy ERP forces hospitality leaders to play by its rules; a composable ERP plays well with others.
+Hospitality organizations that make the shift to a modern solution will be better positioned to adapt as business changes-now and into the future.
+Following are five considerations that are driving more hospitality executives to rethink their enterprise management strategies.